jeffknupp/talks/wharton-web-conference-14.md

 ## It's 2014...

 We have private companies building rocket ships and electric cars.
-Why can't we have a tool that you point at a database and hit a button, then, BLAM!
+Why can't we have a tool that you point at an existing database and hit a button, then, BLAM!
 RESTful API service.